5 Phases of Project Management (PMP)

 The 5 Phases of Project Management (PMP)

-The 5 phases of project management include initiation, planning, execution, monitoring, and project closure.
+The 5 phases of the project life cycle in project management include initiation, planning, execution, monitoring, and project closure.
 The Project Management Institute (PMI) originally developed these five phases.

 - Project Initiation Phase – a project is formally started, named, and defined at a broad level during this phase.
 Project sponsors and other important stakeholders due diligently decide whether or not to commit to a project.
 Depending on the nature of the project, feasibility studies are conducted.
 Or, as it may require, in an IT project – requirement gathering and analysis are performed in this phase.
 In the construction industry, a project charter is completed in this phase.